philiphan0109/ml-playground/the-ml-book/notes.md

 These are my notes to *The Hundred Page Machine Learning Book* by Andriy Burkov.
 This is not a replacement for that.
 There are typos, things that make sense to me and not the reader.

-Use this as a resource to
+Use this as a resource to get something explained at a simple level.
+If you need another explaination of any topic, feel free to use this one.